 Your guide to cross-border taxation

-So for UK companies it continues to be a great opportunity for you to grow your business.
-However understanding the legal and financial implications remains one of the most ‘taxing’ aspects to consider when exporting.
-Your business faces the threat of serious penalties if you fail to register and submit accurate VAT information, so it is vital that you consider carefully what is owed, when it is due and to whom.
+Whilst Brexit has impacted our trading relationships within the EU and further afield, global e-commerce, continues to be a great opportunity for you to grow your business.
+However, understanding the legal and financial implications remains one of the most ‘taxing’ aspects to consider when it comes to exporting.
+Your business faces the threat of serious penalties if you fail to register and submit accurate VAT information, so it is vital that you consider carefully what is owed, when it is due, and to whom.

 Every company is different